 He has featured in a number of DVD performances including A Rake’s Progress, Don Carlo and Billy Budd.

-Recent engagements and future plans include the title role in Rossini’s Maometto II, Créon Oedipus Rex with the BBC Symphony Orchestra in Manchester and Vienna, reprising the role of Lt.
-Ratcliffe at Glyndebourne and with Glyndebourne in New York as well as in a new production at the Nationale Reisopera, Bottom/A Midsummer Night’s Dream for Opera North, Beethoven’s Symphony No. 9 and Pizarro / Fidelio for Garsington Opera, performances of the Messiah with the Colorado Symphony Orchestra under Douglas Boyd, concert performances of La Clemenza di Tito with Classical Opera Company, Speaker for English National Opera, Bill / Mahagonny at the Royal Opera House and Fidelio in Winterthur as well as Brahms Requiem at Wells Cathedral and Bach’s St John Passion with Bournemouth Symphony Chorus.
+Recent engagements and future plans include the title role in Rossini’s Maometto II, Beethoven’s Symphony No. 9, Pizarro / Fidelio and Simon in the world premiere of Roxanna Panufnick’s opera Silver Birch for Garsington Opera, Créon Oedipus Rex with the BBC Symphony Orchestra in Manchester and Vienna, reprising the role of Lt.
+Ratcliffe at Glyndebourne and with Glyndebourne in New York as well as in a new production at the Nationale Reisopera, Bottom/A Midsummer Night’s Dream for Opera North, Mr Flint / Billy Budd for the Bolshoi, Moscow, Dr Roman in the world premiere of Marnie and the Speaker / The Magic Flute for ENO, Sprecher / Die Zauberflöte, Monterone / Rigoletto and Bill / Mahagonny for Covent Garden, the title role in Die Fliegende Hollander for the Nationale Reisopera as well as performances of the Messiah with the Colorado Symphony Orchestra under Douglas Boyd, concert performances of La Clemenza di Tito with Classical Opera Company, and Fidelio in Winterthur as well as Brahms Requiem at Wells Cathedral and Bach’s St John Passion with Bournemouth Symphony Chorus.